Joe Tropea | director, producer, writer

 Jennifer A. Ferretti | producer

 Jennifer A. Ferretti has a BFA in Photography from Maryland Institute College of Art (MICA) and a MSLIS from Pratt Institute.
 Her online guide Beyoncé's 'Lemonade' and Information Resources has become a widely consulted reference in both popular and academic circles, illuminating many of the artistic, filmic, and political influences that helped shape the iconic visual album.
-In addition to her contributions to films, including producing Hit & Stay (2014), she specializes in born-digital media preservation and focuses on research methodologies of artists.
+In addition to her contributions to films, including producing Hit & Stay (2013), she specializes in born-digital media preservation and focuses on research methodologies of artists.

 Jeff Krulik | archival research, producer

 Jeff Krulik is a director of independent films and a former Discovery Channel producer.
 Krulik's work frequently explores the fringes of popular culture from an enthusiastic and appreciative point of view.
 He has been making documentaries since 1986 and knows the National Archives like the back of his hand.
 His film and video work includes the cult phenomenon “Heavy Metal Parking Lot,” Led Zeppelin Played Here, “Hitler’s Hat,” and “Earnest Borgnine on the Bus.”